What is a CBAM certificate and how do you get one?

 • 1 January 2026: Start of the definitive phase; begin monitoring and calculating embedded emissions.

-Businesses need to get ready well before 2026 by working with suppliers to access emissions data and putting systems in place to calculate and track embedded carbon accurately.
+Businesses need work with suppliers to access emissions data and put systems in place to calculate and track embedded carbon accurately.

 The takeaway?
-CBAM compliance will soon come with a real cost, and businesses that start preparing now will be better positioned to manage that cost effectively.
+Failure to be CBAM compliance will come with a real cost, and businesses that start preparing now will be better positioned to manage that cost effectively.

 How are CBAM certificate prices determined?